Jvds1025/automating-schema-mapping-through-embeddings-graph-propagation-and-large-language-models/README.md

 ## Notes

 * The repository enables reproduction of the full pipeline: embedding fine-tuning, candidate generation, graph-based similarity refinement, LLM-based inference, and evaluation metrics.
+* At present, the code outputs results using print statements.
+You are required to update the implementation to store the results in a persistent format, such as a CSV document.

 ---